Henry I of England: Continental and Welsh politics, 1108–1114

 Normandy faced an increased threat from France, Anjou and Flanders after 1108.
-King Louis VI succeeded to the French throne in 1108 and began to reassert central royal power.
+Louis VI succeeded to the French throne in 1108 and began to reassert central royal power.
 Louis demanded Henry give homage to him and that two disputed castles along the Normandy border be placed into the control of neutral castellans.
 Henry refused, and Louis responded by mobilising an army.
 After some arguments, the two kings negotiated a truce and retreated without fighting, leaving the underlying issues unresolved.
 Fulk V assumed power in Anjou in 1109 and began to rebuild Angevin authority.
 He inherited the county of Maine, but refused to recognise Henry as his feudal lord and instead allied himself with Louis.
 Robert II of Flanders also briefly joined the alliance, before his death in 1111.

-In 1108, Henry betrothed his six-year-old daughter, Matilda, to Henry V, the future Holy Roman Emperor.
-For King Henry, this was a prestigious match; for Henry V, it was an opportunity to restore his financial situation and fund an expedition to Italy, as he received a dowry of £6,666 from England and Normandy.
+In 1108, Henry betrothed his six-year-old daughter Matilda to Henry V of Germany.
+For the English king, this was a prestigious match; for Henry V, it was an opportunity to restore his financial situation and fund an expedition to Italy, as he received a dowry of £6,666 from England and Normandy.
 Raising this money proved challenging, and required the implementation of a special "aid", or tax, in England.
 Matilda was crowned German queen in 1110.

 Henry responded to the French and Angevin threat by expanding his own network of supporters beyond the Norman borders.
 Some Norman barons deemed unreliable were arrested or dispossessed, and Henry used their forfeited estates to bribe his potential allies in the neighbouring territories, in particular Maine.
 Around 1110, Henry attempted to arrest the young William Clito, but William's mentors moved him to the safety of Flanders before he could be taken.
 At about this time, Henry probably began to style himself as the duke of Normandy.
 Robert of Bellême turned against Henry once again, and when he appeared at Henry's court in 1112 in a new role as a French ambassador, he was arrested and imprisoned.